WerWolv/EdiZon/README.md

 PS: In app help on button currently don't show hint what right stick down and left stick down do.
 Right stick down relates to memory edit and Left stick down relates to pointer search.
 Just try it to figure it out.
 New key combo ZL+Y to get into pointer search setup.

-Here are the steps to do pointer search.
+Here are the steps to do pointer chain search.
 1. Clear previous search result if any.
 2. Perform a search of type pointer when the game is in the state you want.
 (Press Lstick down will quickly setup the search).
 The result of this search is used for subsequent pointer search.
 Very important to get it right to find the pointer chains.
 3. Select the bookmark with address you want to find the pointer chain that targets it.